 The Care Act 2014 sets out a clear legal framework for how local authorities and other parts of the system should protect adults at risk of abuse or neglect.
 Local authorities have a duty to make enquiries where an adult is experiencing or is at risk of experiencing abuse or neglect and has duties to collaborate with partners generally and in specific cases.

-It remains the responsibility of organisations and the professionals they employ to ensure that they have a basis for processing that meets common law requirements and the requirements of the GDPR; and for public bodies that they are acting within their powers.
+It remains the responsibility of organisations and the professionals they employ to ensure that they have a basis for processing that meets common law requirements and the requirements of the UK GDPR; and for public bodies that they are acting within their powers.

 POLICY STATEMENTS